 Can your organization provide a point of contact that will be available to interface with the student design team?

 - A company representative should be available to interface with the students and project advisor on an as-needed basis.
 While weekly meetings are not generally required, a company official should be available to clarify requirements and answer questions when needed.

-Is the project worth a financial commitment of $5000?
+Is the project worth a modest financial commitment?